-When a new certification or claim is selected for review, a request will be made for the provider to submit the clinical records for a specific beneficiary's dates of service.
+When a new certification or claim is selected for review, a request will be made for the provider to submit the clinical records for a specific recipient's dates of service.
 The following documentation is required:

-- 1. Physician's certification;
+- Physician's certification;

-- 2. Plan of care (POC);
+- Plan of care;

-- 3. Lab results;
+- Lab results;

-4. Medication lists;
+- Medication lists;

-- 5. Progress notes for all services rendered; - 6.
-Physician's orders/updated physician orders to the POC; and - 7.
-Minimum Data Set (MDS) form or ¡Raven form.
+- Progress notes for all services rendered; and

+- Physician's orders/updated physician orders to plan of care.